j-brady/peakipy/docs/source/usage/examples.rst

 .. image:: ../../../images/egplot.png

 This will plot the fit for the first plane of cluster 30 saving the output in `plots.pdf`.
 Omitting the ``--first`` flag will result in a multi-page pdf with each plane plotted on a seperate page.
 If you do not want to interactively display the fits then just omit the ``--show`` flag.
+If you would like to plot all the fits then omit the ``--clusters`` flag.

 If you find that you need to adjust the parameters of specific fits you can run ::